 New York Proton Center

 225 E. 126th St., New York, New York 10035

-New York Proton Center is a unique cancer facility.
+New York Proton Center is a unique mesothelioma cancer center.
 It specializes in a new‑age type of radiation therapy called proton radiation.
-This type of radiation therapy can help against mesothelioma.
+This type of radiation therapy for mesothelioma can help patients.

+New York Proton Center